-However, if the Council adopts Alternative 2, there may be a disconnect between the Federal regulations for the sablefish fishery and the Aleutian Islands state water fishery.
-Namely, vessels could retain halibut in pots in federal waters but not in state waters.
-Additionally, if the Council adopts gear tending requirements under Alternative 2, Element 2, there may be inconsistency across jurisdictions, as the AI state waters fishery does not currently have any gear tending requirements.
-The AI state water seasons occur simultaneously with the Federal season; therefore, this may add to confusion and potential enforcement issues.
+If the Council adopts Alternative 2, there would be a mismatch in allowable gear types between Federal regulations for the sablefish fishery and the Aleutian Islands State waters fishery.
+Namely, vessels could retain halibut in pots in federal waters but not in State waters.
+It would be the purview of the Alaska Board of Fisheries to consider allowing halibut retention in the state waters sablefish fishery when using pot gear.
+Additionally, if the Council adopts gear retrieval requirements under Alternative 2, Element 1, there would be inconsistent regulations between the state and federal sablefish seasons, as the AI State waters fishery does not currently have any gear tending requirements.
+The AI State waters season occurs simultaneously with the Federal season; therefore, this may add confusion and potential enforcement issues.
 There is no state waters sablefish fishery in the Bering Sea.